edulify/play-hikaricp.edulify.com/README.md

 ##### Using `db.default.hikaricp.file`

-**That is the preferred way to configure HikariCP** because you have full access to all [properties documented here](https://github.com/brettwooldridge/HikariCP#configuration-knobs-baby) and you can also have specific configuration to development, test and production modes.
+**This is the preferred way to configure HikariCP** because you have full access to all [properties documented here](https://github.com/brettwooldridge/HikariCP#configuration-knobs-baby) and you can also have specific configuration to development, test and production modes.
 You can create a specific hikari properties file and configure it using `db.default.hikaricp.file` in you `conf/application.conf` file.

 Per instance, if you have a `conf/production.conf` that is loaded by play in production mode, add the following line to this file: